Hashtag Web3 Logo

 Testing only valid proofs without testing rejection of invalid ones.

-What happens: Invalid proofs might be accepted.
+Impact: Invalid proofs might be accepted.
 Soundness broken.

 Fix: Test malicious inputs.
 Fuzz testing.
 Adversarial tests.